AFRICODERS/Africoders-Main/How_to_become_member.md

 -  Click on **New issue**
 -  Now you can see the issue template **"Invite me to organization"**
 -  Click in **Get Started**
--  In Contact Details enter your email address and in Discord username enter your discord username in Bauddhik-Geeks discord server.
+-  In Contact Details enter your email address and in Discord username enter your discord username in Afri-coders discord server.
 -  Check the checkbox to agree with the code of conduct.
 -  Click on **Submit new issue**